dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**It is not in the stars to hold our destiny but in ourselves.**
+**There is no shame in not knowing; the shame lies in not finding out.**

-William Shakespeare
+Russian Proverb